 1. Selling Services

 Since you consider yourself to be a fan of photography, the best thing you can do to make extra money and finance your new gear is to sell your services.
 The images, photographs, and videos you make can earn you a lot of money, but only if you do things the right way.
-It is a smart idea to partner with some studios, blogs, vlogs, or content creators and collaborate towards a common goal.
+It is a smart idea to partner with some studios, blogs, vlogs, or content creators and collaborates towards a common goal.
 You can provide your artistic services at events like weddings and celebrations too, by capturing the moments for the organizers.
 Utilize social media to advertise your work.
 The best place to do it is Instagram.
 Once you start getting a steady income, whether as a part-time job or as a real one, you will have enough to upgrade your collection and start doing even better work.
 Follow your passion for photography with quality camera gears and the right technique.
 It is possible that you need to sell your prints to finance the best camera collection.
 Make sure the photographs that you want to sell are of high resolution, and prints should be of high quality too.
 You can get customized quality prints here and can either sell them or can create your album with them.

 2. Selling Old Gear